Country Club Level is Equal to NTPR Ranking

 - No refunds, for any reason, after April 1st

 Please read before you arrive to play!

 - Play will start at 8:00 am Friday and Saturday.
-Warm up for these 8:00 am matches only, can begin at 7:30am.
+Warm-up for these 8:00 am matches only can begin at 7:30 am.
 Use this early warmup opportunity wisely.
-We will begin play at 8:05 am.
-Please report to the tournament table before you begin warm up.
+We will begin to play at 8:05 am.
+Please report to the tournament table before you begin warm-up.

 - Start times for the first match may be as early as 8:00 am on Friday or as late as Saturday afternoon.
 You may be required to play the last match on Friday night, and then the first match on Saturday morning, depending on the draw.
 Based on the size of the draw, teams may be eliminated from the tournament on Friday night.
 We realize this is not optimal, but logistically there is no other way to complete the larger draws by Sunday.

 - We will NOT consider any requests for changes to start times.
 You should prepare to play at 8:00 am Friday morning, and be able to play any time during the duration of the tournament.
 Our blind computer draw is designed to maximize court playing times.

 - Players may go to Tennis4Cancer.org to find out what time their first match will take place.
 All matches other than the first match will be issued on-site at the Tournament Table.
 It is the players’ responsibility to confirm their match time.